-Of all the banks in Australia that we monitor, ANZ consistently has the best bank exchange rates for the major currencies like US dollars and euros.
-ANZ is also the only bank that has its own foreign exchange department.
+Of all the banks in Australia that we monitor, ANZ used to consistently have the best foreign exchange rates for the major currencies like US dollars and euros.
+ANZ was also the only bank that had its own foreign exchange department.
 The rest of the banks in Australia used to use Travelex to actually provide the currency to their customers.

 Compare exchange rates

 What fees do banks charge for foreign currency exchange?